axis-ve/AgentVault/README.md

   Secure context and wallet tools for autonomous AI agents, built on the Model Context Protocol (MCP).
 Exposes stdio MCP tools for Ethereum wallet management and a context-aware LLM, with structured logging and safe context trimming.

   ## Features
 - ContextManager with proactive trimming and token counting (tiktoken)
+  - If `tiktoken` is not installed, a heuristic fallback is used.
   - OpenAI adapter (async, configurable model)
   - Web3 wallet ops with EIP‑1559 fees and gas estimation
   - Fernet encryption of private keys; never persisted in plain text